Leonard Wood: Governor-General of the Philippines

 Wood retired from the U.S. Army in 1921, after which he was chosen to serve as provost of the University of Pennsylvania.
 The college granted him a leave of absence before he assumed the position, enabling him to carry out a one-year appointment as Governor General of the Philippines.
-In 1922 he decided to remain in the Philippines, so he resigned the provost's position.
+The Wood-Forbes mission appointed by Harding in 1921 to consider Filipino independence concluded that the Philippines was not ready for self-governance.
+In 1922, Wood decided to remain in the Philippines, so he resigned the provost's position.

-His tenure in the Philippines was characterized by marked tension between him and key Filipino officials.
-In his first year, Wood vetoed 16 measures passed by the Philippine Legislature, an act denounced by critics as a "misuse of the veto power" when they noted that his predecessor, Francis Burton Harrison, had vetoed only 5 measures during his entire governorship.

-The tension between Wood and Filipino members of the government became more heightened in 1923, precipitated by Wood's actions with respect to Ray Conley, a Manila Police detective who was accused of immorality and misconduct in office.
+Wood's Philippines tenure was characterized by tension between him and key Filipino officials.
+In his first year, Wood vetoed 16 measures passed by the Philippine Legislature, an act denounced by critics as a "misuse of the veto power" when they noted that his predecessor, Francis Burton Harrison, had vetoed only five measures during his entire seven and a half year governorship.
+The conflict increased in 1923, precipitated by the case of Ray Conley, a Manila Police detective who was accused of immorality and official misconduct.
 Interior Secretary Jose P. Laurel sought Conley's removal but Wood ordered Laurel to reinstate him.
 Laurel then tendered his resignation.
-The Filipino members of the Wood cabinet, including the entire Council of State, tendered their resignations to protest Wood's actions.
-These events, the "Cabinet Crisis of 1923", strained relations between the U.S. colonial government under Wood and Filipino leaders, which lasted until his death in 1927.
+The Filipino members of Wood's cabinet, including the entire Council of State, protested Wood's action by following Laurel's example.
+These events, the "Cabinet Crisis of 1923", strained relations between Wood's government and Filipino leaders, which lasted until his death in 1927.

+The cabinet crisis was also exacerbated by disagreement between Wood and Filipino officials over Wood's economic reform agenda following the 1921 Philippine financial crisis.
+Wood reiterated his opposition to independence in 1925, arguing that while most government roles were filled by Filipinos, the U.S. should keep the Philippines for its own strategic interests.
+As the conflict between Wood and Filipino officials continued, Wood used the Philippine Constabulary to silence criticism of his administration, with critics accusing him of effectively turning the Philippines into a "surveillance state".
+In another effort to control public perception of his governorship, Wood directed Rafael Crame, an experienced intelligence officer who formerly served in the constabulary's Information Department, to organize a "subtle strategy" to demoralize the islands' burgeoning nationalist movement.
+The Philippine Legislature tried to sabotage Wood's economic reform agenda by influencing the Board of Control, the entity that chose boards of directors for corporations in the Philippines.
+Wood responded by removing Senate President Manuel L. Quezon and House Speaker Manuel Roxas from the board, which resulted in Wood becoming the sole authority over all Philippine government-owned corporations.
+Wood also won Philippine Supreme Court approval to appoint a new Board of Control.
+The nine-member court was structured to give American justices a one-vote majority, and the court decided in Wood's favor by one vote.